GoogleCloudPlatform/kms-solutions/assured-workloads-example/README.md

 ### Cloud SDK configurations

-You must be authenticated in your GCP account.
+You must be authenticated in your Google Cloud Platform (GCP) account.
 Run the commands below to authenticate:

 ```sh
 gcloud auth login